MaximCoppieters/jchess/README.md

 # jchess
-A small chess game written in java, designed to be played in CLI environment.
+A small chess game written in java, designed to be played in a CLI environment.

 The game is currently only playable locally between players.
+Feel free to create pull requests!

 Notes:
 In order to use the save option, you need to create a savefiles folder in the root of the project.